apache/jackrabbit-site/src/site/markdown/creating-releases.md

     or [Oak Jira](https://issues.apache.org/jira/projects/OAK?selectedItem=com.atlassian.jira.jira-projects-plugin:release-page) page,
     click on the release, then on the "Release Notes" link on the top.
     Double-check that all version numbers in the updated Release Notes are accurate.
-    If the project release has a `project.build.outputTimestamp` variable defined in the parent pom, and the release plugin in use does not yet support adjusting it upon release, do so now.
+7. If the project release has a `project.build.outputTimestamp` variable defined in the parent pom, and the release plugin in use does not yet support adjusting it upon release, do so now.
     When done, commit the file(s).
-7. Jackrabbit: If the branch is one that supports Java 8 or newer, make sure that the API docs can indeed be built with Java 8, using both `javadoc:javadoc` and `javadoc:aggregate`.
+8. Make sure that the API docs can be built, using both `javadoc:javadoc` and `javadoc:aggregate`.
-   If the branch supports Java 11 or newer, repeat this with Java 11.
-8. Make sure that the build succeeds with all Java versions it is supposed to support (trying with the earliest and latest is ok).
+9. Make sure that the build succeeds with all Java versions it is supposed to support (trying with the earliest and latest is ok).
-9. When releasing a Jackrabbit version that will be used in Oak, make sure it doesn't break Oak.
+10. (Jackrabbit) Make sure that the release does not break Oak.
      * Check by building the applicable Oak version using `mvn clean install -PintegrationTesting -Djackrabbit.version=2.x.y-SNAPSHOT`
      * If the update does require changes in Oak, open JIRA tickets and link them to the JIRA tickets tracking the release activity.
-10. If this is a stable branch, review changes to export versions which should be avoided (see [OAK-6346](https://issues.apache.org/jira/browse/OAK-6346) for context).
+11. If this is a stable branch, review changes to export versions which should be avoided (see [OAK-6346](https://issues.apache.org/jira/browse/OAK-6346) for context).
 If there are indeed changes (as in the example below), see [Appendix E](#Appendix_E:_Version_Changes).

         # Oak 1.8 as of November 2018
         git diff jackrabbit-oak-1.8.0 | grep -i "@Version" -B 6
         -@Version("1.5.0")
         +@Version("1.6.0")
-11. On the other hand, if this is a release from trunk, carefully review all export versions and check that no change introduces new dependencies on Guava (see [OAK-7182](https://issues.apache.org/jira/browse/OAK-7182)).
+12. On the other hand, if this is a release from trunk, carefully review all export versions and check that no change introduces new dependencies on Guava (see [OAK-7182](https://issues.apache.org/jira/browse/OAK-7182)).
 13. When doing "stable" release (even-numbered), check that we do not have dependencies to unstable releases.
 In particular, stable releases of Oak should not reference unstable Jackrabbit releases (if this is the case, a new stable Jackrabbit release might be required in order to proceed).
-14. If the project (parent) POM has a `project.build.outputTimestamp` property, make sure it is set to a current timestamp (otherwise Javadoc will be generated with an incorrect copyright date).
+15. If the project (parent) POM has a `project.build.outputTimestamp` property, make sure it is set to a current timestamp (otherwise Javadoc will be generated with an incorrect copyright date).
-15. Build and deploy the release artifacts with Maven.
+16. Build and deploy the release artifacts with Maven.
 See [below](#Steps_to_build_the_release_artifacts) for the exact steps.
-16. Mark the version as released in Jira: [Jackrabbit Jira](https://issues.apache.org/jira/plugins/servlet/project-config/JCR/versions), [Oak Jira](https://issues.apache.org/jira/plugins/servlet/project-config/OAK/versions).
+17. Mark the version as released in Jira: [Jackrabbit Jira](https://issues.apache.org/jira/plugins/servlet/project-config/JCR/versions), [Oak Jira](https://issues.apache.org/jira/plugins/servlet/project-config/OAK/versions).
 You'll see all the defined project versions.
 From the settings menu, choose 'Release' on the version.
-17. Do a sanity check that the [staged repository](https://repository.apache.org/index.html#stagingRepositories) on repository.apache.org contains all artifacts (~19 projects for Jackrabbit).
+18. Do a sanity check that the [staged repository](https://repository.apache.org/index.html#stagingRepositories) on repository.apache.org contains all artifacts (~19 projects for Jackrabbit).
-18. Close the staged repository, giving it a meaningful name, such as "Apache Jackrabbit 2.x.y RC"
+19. Close the staged repository, giving it a meaningful name, such as "Apache Jackrabbit 2.x.y RC"
-19. Upload the artifacts to https://dist.apache.org/repos/dist/dev/jackrabbit/ as follows:
+20. Upload the artifacts to https://dist.apache.org/repos/dist/dev/jackrabbit/ as follows:

         # TARGET - where https://dist.apache.org/repos/dist/dev/jackrabbit/ is checked out
         # SOURCE - where the release was built